wp-plugins/wripl/readme.txt

 See wripl in action on these sites: http://wripl.com/sites

 Wripl is also a hub for a user's interests, where they can manage and control their interests.
-Websites can then tap into wripl to provide the user with recommendations to interesting content .
+Websites can then tap into wripl to provide the user with recommendations to interesting content.

 == Installation ==